Navigating CSRD for freight forwarders: Preparing for emissions reporting

 In force in the EU since the start of 2023, the CSRD is designed to enhance corporate sustainability reporting in general, but this will also have significant knock-on effects for freight forwarders and their customers.

-In order to meet the requirement to report scope 3 categories 4 and 9, corporations that rely on the movement of goods will need their shippers and distributors to report the emissions generated from shipping their goods.
+In order to meet the requirement to report scope 3 categories 4 and 9, corporations that rely on the movement of goods will look to their forwarders for help.

-As a freight forwarder, you have access to valuable shipment data that’s key to calculating shippers’ freight emissions for scope 3 categories 4 and 9.
-The CSRD means shippers will be dependent on you to calculate these emissions that their customers are required to report.
+As a freight forwarder, you have access to valuable shipment data that is key to calculating shippers’ freight emissions for scope 3 categories 4 and 9.
+Shippers will depend on you to calculate these emissions that make up a significant part of their CSRD reporting requirements.

-Below, we’ve highlighted everything you need to know about CSRD so you can prepare for the impending requests from shippers and other LSPs.
+Below, we’ve highlighted everything you need to know about CSRD so you can prepare for the impending requests from your shippers.

 The CSRD aims to establish common, consistent and standardised reporting practices for environmental, social and governance (ESG) factors within the EU, much like existing financial accounting and reporting standards.
 Companies that meet the following criteria will need to start reporting under the CSRD: